ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/action-plan.md

 When presenting your work, tailor your approach to each venue's unique opportunities.
 At a conference presentation, your goal might be broad visibility for your project.
 In contrast, a roundtable could be ideal for in-depth discussions on specific initiatives or for sharing user experiences.
 By matching your expectations to the event type, you'll maximize the impact of your event and make the most of each opportunity to showcase your work.
 Events that target a highly specific community can also be very effective.
 For example, if you want to promote your content among scholars in Latin American film, a good place to start would be the [LASA's Film Studies section](https://sections.lasaweb.org/sections/film-studies).
 This event could also turn into a edit-a-thon in the future.

-## Apply Research Methods to Meet any Specific Goals
+## Apply Research Methods to Meet Your Specific Goals

  Focus groups is a pertinent qualitative research method that involves gathering a small group of carefully selected participants to engage in an open discussion about a specific topic, project, or idea.
 Another useful one could be surveys that would allow you to collect data, analyze, and interpret data.
 Think creatively about surveys.
 For example, you could design a survey that asks participants to identify which resources they consider most essential to your project.
 Sharing the survey results could promote your content and help potential users discover the gems included in your collection.